nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 ## status ##

-This should contain the value completed.
+This should contain the value "completed".

 ## category ##

-This should the value inpatient or outpatient as appropriate.
+This should the value "inpatient" or "outpatient" as appropriate.

 ## quantity ##